 we may hesitate to use it after celeb chefs like Bourdain denounce it.

 Many of the chefs and foodies I interview never use a garlic press.
-Recently, I spoke with Toronto chef Alida Solomon, owner of Tutti Matti, who joked that she hadn’t touched one since 1990.
+A few years ago, I spoke with Toronto chef Alida Solomon, owner of Tutti Matti, who joked that she hadn’t touched one since 1990.
 Instead, she, along with most of her contemporaries, mince garlic with a knife (using the jarred stuff is considered a sin far worse than reaching for a garlic press).

 Why do chefs hate the garlic press?